FossifyOrg/General-Discussion/README.md

 6. **Completeness & readiness**

    - PRs must be well-researched, thoroughly tested, and production-ready.
-   - No bare-bones or speculative PRs.
+   - No bare-bones or incomplete PRs.

 7. **Build configuration**